In this article, we chat about camping with your dirt bike.

 Dirt Bike Camping Test Run

 Before you head out on a multi-day camping trip with your dirt bike, I would recommend that you first do a 1 nighter trial run to see how everything works and rides.
 Take note of things like if you over packed which tends to happen.
-If you are not using it DO NOT pack it unless its considered emergency or life-saving gear.
+If you are not using it DO NOT pack it unless it’s considered an emergency or life-saving gear.